-INTS 381 Political Islam 3 units See the Global and Thematic Issues for course
+INTS 381 Political Islam 3 units

 See the Global and Thematic Issues for course description.

 INTS 405 War and Memory in the Asia Pacific 3 units

 This course sets out to analyze the historiography of the Pacific War with particular reference to problems of memory, interpretation, authentication, and politicization of history.
 During the course of the semester students are introduced to a wide range of primary and secondary materials drawn from both national and sub-national sources.
 These are supplemented by cinematic representations of the Pacific War that have become an important channel for the preservation of historical memories.